← All workflows

 What types of disqualifying events does this review cover?

-CaseMark's bad actor review covers all eight categories of disqualifying events under Rule 506(d), including criminal convictions, SEC disciplinary orders, court injunctions, SRO sanctions, state regulatory orders, SEC cease-and-desist orders, SEC stop orders, and USPS false representation orders.
+CaseMark's bad actor review covers all Rule 506(d) disqualifying event categories, including criminal convictions, SEC disciplinary orders, cease-and-desist orders, SRO sanctions, state regulatory actions, and USPS false representation orders.
 Each category is analyzed with its specific lookback period.

 How does CaseMark identify all covered persons for my offering?

 Yes.
-CaseMark generates a documented reasonable-care diligence record that demonstrates the steps taken to verify each covered person's status.
-This structured record is designed to support a factual impossibility or reasonable-care defense under Rule 506(d)(2) if a disqualifying event is later discovered.
+CaseMark generates a documented reasonable-care diligence record that demonstrates the steps taken to identify and screen covered persons.
+This structured record is designed to support a reasonable care defense if a disqualifying event is later discovered.

 Absolutely.
-CaseMark tailors the analysis based on whether your offering is conducted under Rule 506(b) or 506(c), accounting for differences in solicitation scope and the corresponding covered persons universe.
-The questionnaires and diligence steps are adjusted accordingly.
+CaseMark tailors the analysis based on whether your offering is conducted under Rule 506(b) or 506(c), accounting for differences in solicitation methods and the specific covered persons implicated by each offering type.

-When CaseMark flags a potential disqualifying event, it provides a classification analysis with severity assessment and recommends specific remediation pathways—including SEC waiver applications, pre-existing authority exceptions, and mandatory disclosure requirements under Rule 506(e).
-You receive actionable next steps, not just a red flag.
+When CaseMark identifies a potential disqualifying event, it provides a detailed classification analysis along with specific remediation pathways, including waiver applications, pre-existing authority exceptions, and required disclosure recommendations under Rule 506(e).

 How current is the regulatory framework used in the analysis?

-CaseMark's analysis is built on the current Rule 506(d) framework, including all disqualifying event categories, lookback periods, and relevant SEC guidance.
+CaseMark's analysis is built on the current Rule 506(d) framework, including all disqualifying event categories and lookback periods.
 However, you should always verify flagged events against live SEC, FINRA, and state regulatory databases as part of your independent verification process.

 Related